UBC-MDS/DSCI_562_regr-2/lec2/README.md

 ## Learning Objectives

 - Interpret the mean of a binary response as a probability after transforming the data into 0's and 1's.
-- Interpret the model function (as a conditional mean) when it's fit using least squares.
 - Define a link function, and identify its usefulness when the range of the mean response is limited.
 - Interpret coefficient parameters when the conditional mean response is transformed by a log and logit link function.
-- Identify when a log link function is suitable, and when a logit link is suitable.
+- Identify whether a link function solves the restricted range problem (which is when the mean of Y is restricted).
 - Select appropriate distributional assumptions for the conditional response, particularly in the case of a binary response and a count response.
 - Explain the risk and value of making parametric assumptions on the model function.
 - Explain the risk and value of making parametric assumptions on the conditional distributions.